 We have many opportunities to be reasonable in our lives.
 Most people have many reasons for not exercising – good ones that still cause them to feel unhealthy and less energetic than they could.
-We have reasons for not going after our goals, as my partner Jack shared in his blog series on goal setting ( Success: Do You Have The Skills?, and Success: Do You Really Want It?)
+We have reasons for not going after our goals, as my partner Jack shared in his blog series on goal setting (Who's Afraid Of Success?, Success: Do You Have The Skills?, and Success: Do You Really Want It?)
 Some of our most common reasons are:

 - I don’t have time